Ernakulam: Road

-Ernakulam is a city that is connected to the North-South Corridor National Highway System via the four-laned National Highway 66 as well as National Highway 544.The MC Road starting from Thiruvananthapuram ends in Angamaly.
-The highway traverses through the entire length and breadth of the city from different points and provides access to the nearby cities such as Thrissur, Palakkad, Salem and Coimbatore.
-NH 66 was supposed to be acting as the bypass for Kochi city, but the fast-paced urban expansion of Kochi has meant that the bypass quickly became a city road passing through the middle of it, thereby forcing the NHAI to propose a new bypass for the city.
+Ernakulam is connected to the North–South Corridor of the National Highway network through the four-laned National Highway 66 and National Highway 544.
+The Main Central Road (MC Road), which begins in Thiruvananthapuram, terminates at Angamaly.
+These highways pass through the city and provide access to nearby centres such as Thrissur, Palakkad, Salem, and Coimbatore.
+Although NH 66 was originally intended to serve as a bypass for Kochi, rapid urban expansion has turned it into an urban arterial road, leading the National Highways Authority of India (NHAI) to propose a new bypass for the city.

-The state-owned Kerala State Road Transport Corporation (KSRTC) runs inter-state, inter-district and city services, mostly from the Ernakulam KSRTC bus stand which is the busiest bus stand in Kochi after the Vytilla Mobility Hub.
-The Kerala State Road Transport Corporation also operates two other bus stations in Ernakulam region of Kochi city, called as Ernakulam Jetty and Thevara Depot.
+The state-owned Kerala State Road Transport Corporation (KSRTC) operates inter-state, inter-district, and city bus services, primarily from the Ernakulam KSRTC bus stand, which is one of the busiest in Kochi after the Vytilla Mobility Hub.
+KSRTC also maintains two other facilities in the Ernakulam area of the city: the Ernakulam Jetty and the Thevara Depot.

 Railway

-The Ernakulam Junction railway station is located close to the city's main shopping area situated on Ernakulam MG Road, and is connected by metro.
-The Southern Railway Zone of the Indian Railways operates the main rail transport system in Ernakulam.
+Ernakulam Junction railway station is located close to the city's main shopping area on M. G. Road and is connected by the Kochi Metro.
+Rail services in the region are operated by the Southern Railway zone of Indian Railways.

-The Ernakulam Junction Railway Station is a junction and departing station of passengers and express trains, and is the stopping point for trains going towards the south side Alappuzha.
-Both the North and South railway stations have been selected by the Ministry of Railways to be upgraded to airport-like ones.
-The redevelopment of the Ernakulam Junction railway station has recently gotten underway.
+Ernakulam Junction railway station is a major junction and the starting or terminating point for several passenger and express trains.
+It also serves as a key stop for trains travelling south towards Alappuzha.
+Both Ernakulam Junction and Ernakulam Town railway stations have been selected by the Ministry of Railways for upgradation to airport-standard facilities.
+Redevelopment work at Ernakulam Junction is currently in progress.

 Air

-The Cochin International Airport is situated about 27 kilometers away from Ernakulam.
-The old civilian airport of Kochi was situated much closer to Ernakulam, at Willingdon Island.
-It is now formally known as INS Garuda, and is a part of the Southern Naval Command headquarters.
+Cochin International Airport is located approximately 27 km from Ernakulam.
+The earlier civilian airport of Kochi was situated closer to the city, on Willingdon Island.
+It is now known as INS Garuda and forms part of the headquarters of the Southern Naval Command.

 Metro

-Ernakulam region is connected with the other parts of Kochi city with the Kochi Metro, which was opened in July 2017.
-The first phase is being set up at an estimated cost of ₹51.81 billion, and has a length of over 28 kilometres stretching from Aluva in the north to Tripunithura railway station in the southeast, passing through Ernakulam.

-Currently 25.6 km of phase 1 from Aluva to Pettah is open to public while the remaining 2.7 km from Pettah to Tripunithura is under construction.
+The Ernakulam area is connected to other parts of Kochi by the Kochi Metro, which began operations in July 2017.
+Phase 1 of the project, estimated at ₹51.81 billion, covers a length of over 28 km from Aluva in the north to Tripunithura railway station in the southeast, passing through Ernakulam.
+As of the latest updates, 25.6 km of the line from Aluva to Pettah is operational, while the remaining 2.7 km section from Pettah to Tripunithura is under construction.